2019 tax credit for medical expenses

-Click here to consult the information bulletin published by Normandin Beaudry last year.
+To consult the information bulletin published by Normandin Beaudry for the 2018 tax year, click here.

-Below are some examples of eligible medical expenses (maximums may apply).
+Below are a few examples of eligible medical expenses (maximums may apply).
 Please note that tax credits cannot be claimed for the portion of eligible expenses reimbursed through an insurance plan.

-- Deductibles, co-insurance or other medical expenses not reimbursed by insurance plans
+- Deductibles, co-pays or other medical expenses not reimbursed by insurance plans

 - Payments made to a physician, dentist, nurse or certain other medical professionals